DylanN-code/codecrafters-kafka-java-learning/README.md

 **Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.

+# Acknowledgement
+Big thanks to Caceresenzo for public repo [Codecrafters: Build your own Kafka in Java](https://github.com/Caceresenzo/codecrafters--build-your-own-kafka--java)

 # Passing the first stage

 The entry point for your Kafka implementation is in `src/main/java/Main.java`.